Evidence-based actions for psychological competencies and demands

 • Support each other

-• Develop a culture in which emotional intelligence is understood and valued, and make it a criterion for:
+• Develop a culture that understands and values emotional intelligence – make it a criterion for:

-• Provide ongoing training in interpersonal and emotional skills – particularly those needed for highly demanding positions.
+• Provide ongoing training in interpersonal and emotional skills – especially for highly demanding positions.

-• Talk about how values are aligned with each employee’s role by taking the top 3 to 6 results from a Personal values assessment.
+• o Discuss how values align with each employee’s role by taking the top three to six results from a Personal values assessment.
 Identify and understand how personal values can impact stress at work.
-You could do this with the team activity Identify your values
+You could do this with the Identify your values team activity.

 • Discuss your organization’s professional values with employees.
-This can help them better understand how their values contribute to their work, and how they differ from others.
-If we are aware of the values of others, we also have a better understanding of their behaviours.
-Whenever someone is required to compromise their values at work, it can lead to stress and conflict.
+This can help them better understand how their values contribute to their work.
+By being aware of others' values, you can get a better understanding of their behaviours.
+If someone is required to compromise their values at work, it can lead to stress and conflict.

 • Fill out the work values test.